nkarni/meteor-stock/README.md

 ```

 meteor-stock will not automatically overwrite existing files or directories.
 If it encouters a conflict, you will be asked whether or not to replace existing files.

-To install:

-     npm install -g meteor-stock

-To use:

-* Create a meteor app and CD to its root
-* Run: `yo meteor-stock`

 ## Credits